meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
 These mental health concerns or stressful events may lead to diminished academic performance or reduce your ability to participate in daily activities.
 University of Minnesota services are available to assist you with addressing these and other concerns you may be experiencing.
 You can learn more about the broad range of confidential mental health services available on campus via http://www.mentalhealth.umn.edu

+___

-## BIBLIOGRAPHY
+## Bibliography

 - Baum, J.J.
 (2005).
-Cyber ethics: The new frontier.
-Tech Trends, 49(6), 54-55,78.
+Cyber ethics: The new frontier. *Tech Trends, 49*(6), 54-55,78.
-- Bellinger, G., Castro, D., Mills, A. (2004).
-Data, Information, Knowledge, and Wisdom.
+- Bellinger, G., Castro, D., Mills, A. (2004). *Data, Information, Knowledge, and Wisdom*.
 Retrieved from http://www.systems-thinking.org/dikw/dikw.htm.
 - Bodi, S. (1998).
-Ethics and information technology: Some principles to guide students.
-Journal of Academic Librarianship, 24(6), 459-463.
+Ethics and information technology: Some principles to guide students. *Journal of Academic Librarianship, 24*(6), 459-463.
 - Brey, P. (2007).
-Is information ethics culture-relative?
-International Jour of Tech and Human Interaction, 3(3), 12-24.
+Is information ethics culture-relative? *International Journal of Tech and Human Interaction, 3*(3), 12-24.
 - Budinger, T.F., & Budinger, M.D.
-(2006).
-Ethics of emerging technologies: Scientific facts and moral challenges.
+(2006). *Ethics of emerging technologies: Scientific facts and moral challenges*.
 Hoboken, NJ: Wiley & Sons.
 - Burniske, R.W.
 (2003).
-Links in the chain of doing: The ethics of introducing educational technology in developing countries.
-Tech Trends, 47(6), 55-61.
+Links in the chain of doing: The ethics of introducing educational technology in developing countries. *Tech Trends, 47*(6), 55-61.
 - Burniske, R.W.
 (2005).
-Sharing the sacred fire: Integrating educational technology without annihilating nature.
-Tech Trends, 49(6), 50-52.
+Sharing the sacred fire: Integrating educational technology without annihilating nature. *Tech Trends, 49*(6), 50-52.
 - Bynum, T.W.
 (2008).
 Norbert Wiener & the rise of information ethics.
-In J. Van den Hoven, & J. Weckert, (Eds.), Information technology and moral philosophy (8-25).
+In J. Van den Hoven, & J. Weckert, (Eds.), *Information technology and moral philosophy* (8-25).
 Cambridge, MA: Cambridge University Press.
 - Cocking, D. (2008).
 Plural selves and relational identity: Intimacy and privacy online.
-In J. Van den Hoven, & J. Weckert, (Eds.), Information technology and moral philosophy (123-141).
+In J. Van den Hoven, & J. Weckert, (Eds.), *Information technology and moral philosophy* (123-141).
 Cambridge, MA: Cambridge University Press.
 - Ess, C. (2008).
 Culture and global networks: Hope for a global ethics?
-In J. Van den Hoven, & J. Weckert, (Eds.), Information technology and moral philosophy (195-225).
+In J. Van den Hoven, & J. Weckert, (Eds.), *Information technology and moral philosophy* (195-225).
 Cambridge, MA: Cambridge University Press.
 - Kaplan, D.M.
 (2004).
 Introduction.
 In D.M.
-Kaplan (Ed.), Readings in the philosophy of technology (xiii-xv).
+Kaplan (Ed.), *Readings in the philosophy of technology (xiii-xv)*.
 Lanham, MD:  Rowman & Littlefield Publishers.
 - Kozma, R. (1994).
-Will media influence learning: Reframing the debate.
-Educational Technology Research and Development, 42(2), 7-19.
+Will media influence learning: Reframing the debate. *Educational Technology Research and Development, 42*(2), 7-19.
 - Kozma, R. (2003a).
-Global perspectives: Innovative technology integration practices from around the world.
-Learning and Leading with Technology, 31(2), 6-54.
+Global perspectives: Innovative technology integration practices from around the world. *Learning and Leading with Technology, 31*(2), 6-54.
 - Kozma, R. (2003b).
-Technology and classroom practices: An international study.
-Journal of Research on Technology in Education, 36(1), 1-14.
+Technology and classroom practices: An international study. *Journal of Research on Technology in Education, 36*(1), 1-14.
 - Kozma, R. & Wagner, D.A.
 (2006).
 Reaching the most disadvantaged with ICT: What works?
-In R. Sweet & D. Wagner (Eds.), ICT in non-formal and adult education: Supporting out-of-school youth and adults (pp. 97-120).
+In R. Sweet & D. Wagner (Eds.), *ICT in non-formal and adult education: Supporting out-of-school youth and adults* (pp. 97-120).
 Paris: OECD.
 - McMahon, J. M., & Cohen, R. (2009).
-Lost in cyberspace: Ethical decision making in the online environment.
-Ethics and Information Technology, 11, 1-17.
+Lost in cyberspace: Ethical decision making in the online environment. *Ethics and Information Technology, 11*, 1-17.
 - Meeder, R. (2005).
-Access denied: Internet filtering software in K-12 classrooms.
-Tech Trends, 49(6), 56-58,78.
+Access denied: Internet filtering software in K-12 classrooms. *Tech Trends, 49*(6), 56-58,78.
 - Michelfelder, D.P.
 (2004).
 Technological ethics in a different voice.
 In D.M.
-Kaplan (Ed.), Readings in the philosophy of technology (273-288).
+Kaplan (Ed.), *Readings in the philosophy of technology* (273-288).
 Lanham, MD: Rowman & Littlefield Publishers.
 - Muffoletto, R. (2003).
-Ethics: A discourse of power.
-Tech Trends, 47(6), 62-66.
+Ethics: A discourse of power. *Tech Trends, 47*(6), 62-66.
 - Ribble, MS., & Bailey, G.D.
 (2005).
-Developing ethical direction.
-Learning & Leading with Technology, 32(7), 36-39.
+Developing ethical direction. *Learning & Leading with Technology, 32*(7), 36-39.
 - Stark, C.D.
 (2005).
-Patently absurd: The ethical implications of software patents.
-Tech Trends, 49(6), 58-61,78.
+Patently absurd: The ethical implications of software patents. *Tech Trends, 49*(6), 58-61,78.
 - Sunstein, C.R.
 (2008).
 Democracy and the internet.
-In J. Van den Hoven, & J. Weckert, (Eds.), Information technology and moral philosophy (93-110).
+In J. Van den Hoven, & J. Weckert, (Eds.), *Information technology and moral philosophy* (93-110).
 Cambridge, MA: Cambridge University Press.
 - Villano, M. (2008).
-Digital citizenship: Text unto others as you would have them text unto you.
-T.H.E.
-Journal, 35(9), 47-51.
+Digital citizenship: Text unto others as you would have them text unto you. *T.H.E.
+Journal, 35*(9), 47-51.